NCELab/NCEL_website/_projects/emlas.md

 tags:
   - Trauma
   - Autobiographical Memory
+  - 9/11 Narrative
   - NLP
   - Mental Health
-  - Narrative Analysis
-  - 9/11
 ---
+### How do traumatic experiences shape the way we remember and tell our life stories?

-The Episodic Memory and Life Stories Study (EMLAS) examines how traumatic experiences shape autobiographical memory and long-term mental health.
-Focusing on individuals exposed to the September 11 attacks during adolescence, this project explores how people remember and narrate emotionally significant life events decades later.
-Using speech analysis and Natural Language Processing (NLP), EMLAS investigates how language, emotional expression, and memory narratives relate to resilience, trauma perception, and current mental health outcomes.
-By comparing recollections of 9/11 and more recent collective experiences such as COVID-19, the study aims to understand how developmental stage influences the long-term impact of trauma.
+This study examines autobiographical memory and narrative expression among individuals who experienced 9/11 during adolescence.
+Using speech analysis and natural language processing (NLP), we examine how language, emotional expression, and narrative characteristics relate to trauma perception, resilience, and mental health.
+By comparing memories of 9/11 with memories of more recent experiences, including COVID-19, we also examine how developmental stage at the time of a traumatic event may shape memory and long-term psychological outcomes.